chriskresge/JobApplications/README.md

 accessKey:"AKIAWXLK5FM7KHTYERW2",
 region:"us-east-1"

-# JobApplications & SAM CLI
+# JobApplications & SAM CLI: Build and Deploy Instructions From AWS

 This project contains source code and supporting files for a serverless application that you can deploy with the AWS Serverless Application Model (AWS SAM) command line interface (CLI).
 It includes the following files and folders:

-- `src` - Code for the application's Lambda function.
 - `events` - Invocation events that you can use to invoke the function.
 - `__tests__` - Unit tests for the application code.
 - `template.yml` - A template that defines the application's AWS resources.